Ozempic (semaglutide): the 2026 buyer's guide

 Compounded semaglutide

 Compounded semaglutide is the same active molecule prepared by a 503A pharmacy under prescription rather than manufactured under FDA new-drug approval as Ozempic.
-Cash-pay savings versus branded Ozempic are typically 50-80%, but the regulatory environment has tightened.
+Cash-pay savings versus branded Ozempic are typically 50-80%.
+The regulatory environment has tightened.
 FDA shortage list resolved October 2024; off-label prescribing for weight loss continues but insurance coverage for off-label use is rare in 2026.
 For the comparison, see compounded vs FDA-approved semaglutide.

 Programs that prescribe Ozempic